Northern Circuit: Longest Kilimanjaro Route

 Painkiller carried for use during the climb

-It’s a good idea to carry a written note from your doctor explaining your medical condition and the medications you take, in case of an emergency.
+Tip: Carry a note from your doctor outlining your condition and meds in case of emergencies.

 Stay Hydrated